Heteropyxis natalensis

 Flowers

-Tiny greenish-white buds develop into small, whitish or creamy yellow, sweetly fragrant Flowers – each about 3mm wide.
-Flowers occur in spreading axillary and terminal Panicles (indeterminate, branched inflorescence with stalked flowers – photos 229 & 326).
-Flowers are actinomorphic (Regular, symmetrical.
-Flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
-The Pedicels (flower stalks) are hairy.
+Tiny greenish-white buds (photo 229) develop into small, whitish or creamy yellow, sweetly fragrant Flowers – each about 3mm wide.
+Flowers occur in spreading axillary and terminal Panicles (indeterminate, branched inflorescence with stalked flowers – photo 326).
+Flowers are actinomorphic (Regular, symmetrical and are vertically divisible into similar halves by more than one plane passing through the axis).
+The Pedicels (flower stalks – photo 627 under Fruit) are hairy.
 Flowers are perigynous (having sepals, petals, and stamens around the edge of a cuplike receptacle containing the ovary).
-The gland dotted Calyx is cup-shaped with 5 overlapping Sepals.
-The Corolla has 5 free, imbricate (having regularly arranged, overlapping edges, as roof tiles) and early falling White Petals (photo 635) that alternate with the sepals and arise from the inner rim of the hypanthium (the cup-like receptacle derived usually from the fusion of floral envelopes and androecium, and on which are seemly borne calyx, corolla and stamen).
-Once the white petals fall, the remains are yellowish.
-The Disc (a more or less fleshy or elevated development of the receptacle or of coalesced nectaries or staminodes about the pistil) is well developed.
-The Anthers usually have 5-7 initially folded Filaments, which straighten and extend the Anthers (with 2 thecae – pollen sacks) well above the corolla (photo 635).
-The Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma) has an almost spherical superior Ovary and is usually 2-3 locular (compartment within an organ) with numerous Ovules.
-The Style is short but slightly persistent (see photo 627 under Fruit).
+Here the Receptacle is the expanded tip of the pedicel from which the floral parts develop.
+It is greatly expanded in the Asteraceae and Ficus flowers.
+The gland dotted Calyx (is the outer whorl of floral envelopes and consists of outer leaf-like structures called Sepals at the flower base.
+These sepals protect the bud during development – photo 627 – under Fruit).
+Here the collectively overlapping 5 sepals are cup shaped.
+The Corolla (the second whorl of the floral envelopes) has 5 free, imbricate (having regularly arranged, overlapping edges, like roof tiles) and early falling White Petals (photo 635) that alternate with the sepals.
+The Androecium is the male flower element.
+Here are seemly borne the often 5 parts each, of the calyx, corolla and stamens.
+Using a good hand lens here is important.
+The Disc is a more or less fleshy or elevated development of the receptacle.
+The Anthers (where the pollen grains are formed) each rest on 1 of the 5 initially folded Filaments (the long white slender stalks that supports each anther).
+These filaments straighten, extending the anthers (each with 2 thecae – pollen sacks – photo 635) well beyond the rest of the flower.
+The Pistil is a unit of the Gynoecium, the female element of the flower.
+It is composed of the Ovary (female organ: where protection, development and fertilization and occur), Style (a more or less elongated part of the pistil situated between the ovary and the stigma) and each style ends in a pollen receiving Stigma.
+The hypogynous/superior Ovary (one that is free from the calyx or perianth) is almost spherical (photo 627 under Fruit).
+The ovary is usually 2-3 locular (compartment within an organ) has numerous Ovules (female reproductive cells occur and eventually become seeds).
+The style is slightly persistent (see photo 627 under Fruit).
 In this photo, the slightly capitate (formed like a head) Stigma is visible.
-(Dec – Mar).
+(Early summer or Dec – Mar).

 Fruit